onzfonz/comp227/src/content/6/en/part6b.md

 ```

 Only the array of notes is stored in the state of the current implementation of our application.
-In the new implementation, the state object has two properties, <i>notes</i> that contains the array of notes and <i>filter</i> that contains a string indicating which notes should be displayed to the user.
+In the new implementation, the state object has two properties, `notes` that contains the array of notes and `filter` that contains a string indicating which notes should be displayed to the user.

 ### Combined reducers